Graduate Recruitment Webinars, for Fall 2023

 We welcome students from a variety of backgrounds, not only those on the traditional path of applying straight after the bachelor’s degree, but also students who started at a community college, are returning to school after some time working, or have taken other nonlinear paths.

 As UC Merced is a Hispanic-serving institution where the majority of undergraduates are first-generation college students, we have a commitment to the success of underrepresented minorities and women in our department.
+We have been accepted as a partnership institution of the APS Bridge Program, after a vetting process to determine whether a graduate program demonstrates the best practices of supportive environments for prospective Bridge students.
 We have a particularly high proportion of female faculty and graduate students, who participate in the Women in STEM group on campus.
-Physics leads or participates in several federally funded centers on campus to promote education, research, and training for underrepresented minorities: the Center for Cellular and Biomolecular Machines (NSF), the Merced nAnomaterials Center for Energy and Sensing (NASA), NIH G-RISE Interdisciplinary Biomedical Science and Technology Program (I-BioSTeP), NSF Research Traineeship programs in Convergence of Nano-engineered Devices for Environmental and Sustainable Applications (CONDESA) and Interdisciplinary Computational Graduate Education, and the Consortium for High-Energy Density Science (NNSA).
-Incoming students needing extra support can participate in the Graduate Division’s Competitive Edge Summer Bridge program.
+Physics leads or participates in several federally funded centers on campus to promote education, research, and training for underrepresented minorities: the Center for Cellular and Biomolecular Machines (NSF), NIH G-RISE Interdisciplinary Biomedical Science and Technology Program (I-BioSTeP), NSF Research Traineeship program in Convergence of Nano-engineered Devices for Environmental and Sustainable Applications (CONDESA), and the Consortium for High-Energy Density Science (NNSA).

 Prospective Graduate Students

-See our graduate program online brochure, flyer, and our listing in the AIP GradSchoolShopper (and more extensive 2020 GradSchoolShopper profile).
-Look for UC Merced physics representatives at grad school fairs for events such as PhysCon, SACNAS, NSBP, CUWiP (we will be a host site, 14-16 January 2022), and the APS March Meeting.
+See our graduate program online brochure, printable flyer, and our listing in the AIP GradSchoolShopper (and more extensive 2020 GradSchoolShopper profile).
+Look for UC Merced physics representatives at grad school fairs for events such as PhysCon, SACNAS, NSBPCUWiP (we hosted January 2023), and the APS March Meeting (or Global Summit).

 Prospective graduate students are encouraged to contact individual faculty members to discuss their research interests and see whether they are taking new students; however, admission is not to a specific research group but to the PhD program as a whole.
 To receive general information about UC Merced graduate studies, you can submit your contact details here.